Bridging MARL to SARL: An Order-Independent Multi-Agent Transformer via Latent Consensus: A More General Framework: Stochastic Consensus and Future Directions

 \subsection{Preliminary Assumptions}

-For rigorous statements we adopt standard assumptions: finite observation space $\mathcal{O}$ and action spaces $\mathcal{A}^i$; a finite consensus set $\mathcal{C}$; softmax policy parameterization with full support; Robbins–Monro step sizes; and ergodicity of the induced Markov chain \citep{agarwal2021theory, mei2020global, chen2024convergence}.
+For rigorous statements we adopt standard assumptions: finite observation space $\mathcal{O}$ and action spaces $\mathcal{A}^i$; a finite consensus set $\mathcal{C}$; softmax policy parameterization with full support; Robbins-Monro step sizes; and ergodicity of the induced Markov chain \citep{agarwal2021theory, mei2020global, chen2024convergence}.